 Dr. Susan Bissell, chief of child protection for the Programme Division of UNICEF, will also speak.

 The event is free to Agnes Scott students, faculty and staff as well as college students with a valid ID.
 General admission is $25.
 RSVP required for all attendees.
-Click here to buy tickets and/or RSVP for the event.

 Born to a tribal minority family in the Mondulkiri province of Cambodia, Somaly Mam began life in extreme poverty.
 With limited options as a severely marginalized ethnic group, and living in unimaginable despair, her family often resorted to desperate means to survive.
 This confluence of dire circumstances led to Mam being sold into sexual slavery at a very young age.
 Mam was forced to work in a brothel along with other women and children for many years, and was brutally tortured and raped.
 One night, she was made to watch as her best friend was viciously murdered.
 Deciding then that she would no longer “keep her silence,” Mam heroically escaped her captors and began to build a new life abroad.